Rorn001/qtm350-final-project/README.md

-# Assessing accuracy of AWS Textract
+# Assessing the accuracy of AWS Textract

 ## Amazon Textract Demo
 This README provides a step-by-step instructions for uploading files to Amazon S3 and using